-Our ingredient for a good meet were; good weather, nice cars, suitable location and good people.
-Through a friend of ModiFLY we found a working barn we could use, so then we set up a facebook group and started to invite people we’ve met on our journey and thought would be up for it.
+Our ingredients for a good meet were; good weather, nice cars, suitable location and good people.
+Through a friend of ModiFLY we found a working barn we could use.
+So we set up a Facebook group and started to invite people we’ve met on our journey and we thought would be up for getting involved.
 We chose a date and prayed the weather would hold up.

-It was cold but the sun was definitely on its way up, Ray and Connor were set up in the ‘work in progress’ area, we met a couple more on route to the meeting point.
-Aiming for 10am, we were annoyingly 5 minuets late, but when we got there we saw our final four motors.
+It was cold but the sun was definitely on its way up, Ray and Connor were set up in the ‘work in progress’ area, and we met a couple more on route to the meeting point.
+Aiming for 10am, we were annoyingly 5 minutes late, but when we got there we saw our final four cars.
 This gave us a grand total of nine cars, but what a selection.

 This meant we had way more space to work with, being that the barn could not of housed nearly as many as we had planned this was a blessing.
-We had a range of cars, from 80s hatchback to wide body BMW, with some JDM thrown in.
+We had a range of cars, from 80s hatchback to rocket bunny BMW and some JDM thrown in.
 We had a couple people with cameras, some food and just enough people to ensure some good milling about.

-We invited Em from Vemply Photography along as she’s a great photographer, a friend, been part of the car scene before ModiFLY owned an XR2 and happens to own a stunning Supra.
+We invited Em from Vemply Photography along as she’s a great photographer, a friend, been part of the car scene before ModiFLY owned an XR2, and happens to own a stunning Supra.
 Another benefit of having Em along is when we had our first wave of drop offs, she invited Ash & Beckie along.
-Ash happens to own a amazing wide boy BMW.
+Ash happens to own an amazing BMW E36.

-Making up the other half of our final four were Daniel and Chloe with his rough and ready R5 and her stunning volcanic flare (I’d say bronze flip), carbon detailed Audi TT.
+Making up the other half of our final four were Daniel and Chloe, with his rough and ready R5 and her stunning volcanic flare, carbon detailed Audi TT.

-In summary, we see the event as a success, it could have gone horribly wrong, but even if it had, with the crowd we had there, we’re confident that none of them would have held it against us.
-ModiFLY has attracted a great crowd of people, in a subculture with so many scenes its great to be able to pull people together from all of the scene’s.
-We don’t care what your into, as long as your not a twat then your welcome.
+We see the event as a success, it could have gone horribly wrong, but even if it had, with the people we had there, we’re confident that none of them would have held it against us.
+ModiFLY has attracted a great crowd of people, in a culture with so many subcultures we’re proud to be able to bring all types together.

 A massive thank you and shout out to: